Sharavyn Gungaadorj

-Sharavyn Gungaadorj (Шаравын Гунгаадорж; born 2 May 1935) is a Mongolian politician and was the 14th Prime Minister of Mongolia (Chairman of the Council of Ministers) from March 21 to September 11, 1990.
+Sharavyn Gungaadorj (Шаравын Гунгаадорж; born 2 May 1935) is a Mongolian retired politician and agronomist, who served as the 15th Prime Minister of Mongolia (Chairman of the Council of Ministers) from 21 March to 11 September 1990.

-Life
+Life and career

-Gungaadorj was born 1935 in the Ikhkhet sum in Dornogovi Province.
+Gungaadorj was born in 1935 in the Ikhkhet sum in Dornogovi Province.
 He graduated from the Russian State Agricultural University in Moscow in 1959.
-After holding several positions within the PMRP Central Committee from 1967-1968 he went on to become deputy minister of agriculture.
-In 1980 he was appointed first deputy minister of state farms and in 1981 he became first secretary of the Selenge Province MPRP Committee.
-In 1986 he was appointed minister of agriculture.
+After holding several positions within the Mongolian People's Revolutionary Party (MPRP) Central Committee from 1967 to 1968, he went on to become deputy minister of agriculture.
+In 1980, he was appointed first deputy minister of state farms and in 1981, he became first secretary of the Selenge Province MPRP Committee.
+In 1986, he was appointed minister of agriculture.